 Each student will be required to complete one career project to help students prepare for college.
 Some examples of this project can include filling out the FAFSA application form with a student, taking a group of students on a college visit, assisting a student with a college application, providing the results of a PLAN or EXPLORE assessment and applying it to their future career goals, or any other ideas that the professor approves ahead of time.
 You will be allocated 15 minutes during which you will present your Career Project with the class.
-You will provide the instructor and each class member with an outline of your experience including the identifying information about the project (what it is); logistics/procedures; benefits/challenges; a reflective assessment; the research/resources utilized (minimum of 2 resources); and a copy of the actual materials utilized (e.g.: a copy of the FAFSA form, announcements/recruitment for college visit, copy of college application, etc.).
-This can be written in an outline/bullet format (no set page limit).
+You will provide the instructor with written summary of your experience (see rubric below) as well a copy of the actual materials utilized (e.g.: a copy of the FAFSA form, announcements/recruitment for college visit, copy of college application, etc.).
+Select any important handouts/information that you would like to highlight in your presentation and make copies for each of your classmates.
+The outline can be written in an outline/bullet format (no set page limit).
+See rubric for more details.